UTDPP1077

 Faculty Review Files

 A faculty member who will be reviewed under this policy for reappointment, granting of tenure and/or promotion is responsible for preparing the file which will constitute the essential basis for this review.
 The Review File as submitted by the faculty member to the Office of the Provost will include a complete professional vita from the faculty member which covers the areas of research, teaching, and service; copies of the five most significant publications or creative works; a written evaluative description of the publications or creative works that the faculty member believes are most pertinent to the tenure and/or promotion judgments; and, for review which may result in granting of tenure and/or promotion, a list in a marked, sealed envelope of at least six but not more than twelve individuals recommended as external evaluators of the faculty member's professional qualifications and contributions.
 Normally these evaluators will be drawn from above-rank faculty, or their equivalent.
-In addition, all internal third-year, sixth-year, tenure, and full Professor reviews should be accompanied by statistical summaries of the teaching evaluation form for each course taught during the previous six regular, long semesters (including transcripts of or original comments by students).
-Statistical summaries and student comments should be obtained from the School Dean.
+In addition, all internal third-year, sixth-year, tenure, and full Professor reviews should be accompanied by statistical summaries of the teaching evaluation form for each course taught during the previous six regular, long semesters (including comments by students).
 The Review File should also include any other available information regarding teaching effectiveness, such as copies of syllabi and exams.
-Upon receipt of the basic Review File from the faculty member, the Office of the Provost will inventory the contents and insert a copy of the inventory in the file.
+Upon receipt of the documents from the faculty member, the Office of the Provost will create an electronic basic Review File and make it available to the evaluators at the academic unit level (i.e., DPA Committee, above-rank faculty and DPA Head (if applicable)), the School level (PTC) and the University level (CQ) at the appropriate point in the review cycle.

 Faculty Right to Files